Students are expected to be neat, tidy and appropriately dressed for a place of work and study.

 Dress Code

-Our uniform reflects our attitude to our school and our work.
-Any students not following the Dress Code will be given replacement items from school stock for the day or until they have sorted out the problem.
+Our uniform reflects our professional attitude to our school and our work.
+If you have not followed the Dress Code, you will be given replacement items from school stock for the day or until you sort the problem.

-Hair should be neat, tidy and off the face.
-For Health and Safety, hair will need to be tied back for practical lessons: Science, Drama, Design and Technology, Art and PE.
-Extreme styles and colours are not allowed.
+Hair – Hair should be neat and tidy and of one natural colour.
+We do not allow extreme styles or colours.
+For Health and Safety, you will need to tie your hair back for practical lessons: Science, Drama, Design and Technology, Art and PE.

-One small silver or gold stud per ear lobe is allowed, but no other visible piercings.
+Jewellery – One small stud per ear in each ear lobe is allowed, but no other piercings.
 No other visible jewellery is allowed other than a watch and a discreet religious symbol on a chain, worn inside the shirt.

-- No shoestring / strapless tops / vest tops
+- No shoestring / strapless tops / vest tops/ bare midriffs.

-- No leggings to be worn unless covered with a respectable length top or skirt
+- No leggings to be worn, unless covered with a long-length top or skirt, or are sports leggings

 - Jeans are acceptable but must not have holes or tears